[Speech]Japan's Economy and Monetary Policy Speech at a Meeting with Business Leaders in Osaka

 Governor of the Bank of Japan

 It is my great pleasure to have the opportunity today to exchange views with a distinguished gathering of business leaders in the Kansai region.
-I would like to take this opportunity to express my sincerest gratitude for your cooperation with the various activities of the Bank of Japan's branches in Osaka, Kobe, and Kyoto.
+I would like to take this chance to express my sincerest gratitude for your cooperation with the activities of the Bank of Japan's branches in Osaka, Kobe, and Kyoto.

 I. Economic Developments